Asset Accounts

 Depletion

-Depletion is a derived measure of particular importance for sustainability analysis.
 For renewable resources, depletion occurs when "the extraction of the natural resource is occurring at a level greater than that of regeneration"[16].
-Depletion equals extraction minus sustainable yield:
+The formula is straightforward:

-The concept of depletion provides a critical link between physical and monetary accounts.
+Depletion provides a critical link between physical and monetary accounts.
 In the 2025 SNA, depletion of natural resources is treated as a cost of production analogous to depreciation of produced assets, reducing net measures of income and product[18].
-This treatment provides stronger signals about the sustainability of resource-based economic activities.
-The SEEA CF describes the relationship between depletion, income, and sustainability: "since the drivers for changes in populations of aquatic resources can only be modelled, it may be difficult to obtain precise and consistent measures of sustainable yield over time"[19].
-For methodological guidance on estimating sustainable yield and depletion for fisheries, see TG-6.7 Fisheries Stock Assessment.
+This means that a country reporting high GDP from fisheries but also high depletion is overstating its true income -- part of what looks like earnings is actually the liquidation of natural capital.
+The SEEA CF notes that "since the drivers for changes in populations of aquatic resources can only be modelled, it may be difficult to obtain precise and consistent measures of sustainable yield over time"[19].
+For methodological guidance on estimating sustainable yield and depletion for fisheries, see TG-6.7 Fisheries Accounting: Integrating Stock Assessment.

 3.2 Compilation Procedure for Asset Accounts